metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-1.md

 operator instead of worrying of the low-level operations required to interact with the Kubernetes API server.

-Recognizing that Quarkus is particularly well-suited to deploy Java applications, and more specifically operators, in the cloud, Red Hat has taken JOSDK one step further by integrating it into a [`quarkus-operator-sdk`](https://github. com/quarkiverse/quarkus-operator-sdk) Quarkus extension that simplifies the Java operator development task even further by focusing on the development experience aspects.
-Red Hat also has contributed a plugin for the `operator-sdk` command line tool to allow quick scaffolding of Java operator project using JOSDK and its Quarkus extension.
+Recognizing that Quarkus is particularly well-suited to deploy Java applications, and more specifically operators, in the cloud, Red Hat has taken JOSDK one step further by integrating it into a [`quarkus-operator-sdk`](https://github.com/quarkiverse/quarkus-operator-sdk) Quarkus extension that simplifies the Java operator development task even further by focusing on the development experience aspects.
+Red Hat also has contributed a plugin for the [`operator-sdk` command line tool](https://sdk.operatorframework.io/docs/cli/operator-sdk/) to allow quick scaffolding of Java operator projects using JOSDK and its Quarkus extension.

+## Conclusion

 This concludes the first part of this series exploring writing operators using JOSDK and its Quarkus extension.
-In the next part, we will present JOSDK's concepts in greater details and start implementing an operator of our own using its Quarkus extension and the `operator-sdk` command line tool.
+We looked at the motivation for these projects and why it is interesting and useful to write operators in Java.
+In the next part, we will present JOSDK's concepts in greater details and start implementing a Java operator of our own using its Quarkus extension and the `operator-sdk` command line tool.